homan-uppu/writing/2-Essays/Fear equality.md

 The representational complexity of Chess and Go can easily be represented by symbols, and therefore I believe that any game in which success is measured by how good you make someone feel will be orders of magnitude more complex than Chess and Go (proportional to the difference in complexity between feeling and a sequence of symbols).
 Therefore, the underlying asymmetry that we are moving towards is quite extreme.

 As leverage increases, we move up the complexity hierarchy to play games measured by how good you make people feel.
-A couple of centuries ago, most workers spent their time playing games that had nothing to do with how you made someone feel.
+A couple of centuries ago, most workers spent their time playing games that had nothing to do with how to make someone feel.
 They'd often assemble physical things in a factory.
-As that region progressed, they built better technology to require less workers to manufacture the same thing, and also offshored more simpler work to other places, leaving workers to move up complexity towards services such as marketing, support, design, etc.
+As that region progressed, they built better technology to require less workers to manufacture the same thing, and also offshored simpler work to other places, leaving workers to move up complexity towards services such as marketing, support, design, etc, which are closer to solving for how to make people feel good.

 We notice this trend today as well.
 Programmers are being asked to become better at thinking about what to build and understanding users, without just thinking about how to build something.
 Animators are being asked to contribute something meaningful to the story instead of only translating a rough sketch into a completed animation.
-Pizza cooks, and ice cream store employees, are being asked to tell their stories on social media to attract more customers.
+Pizza cooks, and ice cream store employees, are being asked to tell engaging stories on social media to attract more customers.
 Everyone is moving towards figuring out how to make people feel good.

+Artists for thousands of years have been solving for how to make people feel.
+Which is why it's no surprise that the arts have always had extreme asymmetry.
+Human progress is pushing us all towards the games that artists have been playing for a long time, and also the extreme asymmetry that artists have felt for a long time.

 ...

-Still, we can't accept that asymmetry and inequality are bound to rise without discussing fairness.

-The world is different than board games in that fairness is not equally distributed.
-In Chess, if it were the case that a player had 10x the time on the clock to make their moves, then naturally the one with more time would likely win - given they've both had intensive professional training for their entire lives.

-But, counterintuitively, an unfair world is more equal than a fair one.
-We can sniff out unfairness by seeing how much equality there is in the entire system.

-For example:

-In a world with greater equality of outcomes, an outlier is more likely a result of unfairness.
-In a world with greater inequality of outcomes, an outlier is more likely a result of fairness.

-This can be true while it's also true that upward mobility is more difficult.
-But the reason is that upward mobility is more difficult because we have outdated habits, not because of unfairness.
-The level of unfairness is decreasing as a function of leverage (may need to substantiate).

-(*Fairness has nothing to do with luck.
-It could be possible that someone finds themselves at the right place at the right time for some reason.
-That is very different than saying that there is inherent unfairness in the game.
-I'll explore in a later essay luck vs. skill, but a more fair world will lead to greater asymmetry.*)

 ...